 Cynthia G. Marshall

-Senior Vice President - Human Resources
+Senior Vice President &

-She is a graduate of the University of California at Berkeley, where she attained degrees in Business Administration and Human Resources Management.
+She is a graduate of the University of California at Berkeley, where she earned degrees in Business Administration and Human Resources Management.
 Additionally, Cynthia has been awarded by Livingstone College and Bennett College as an honorary Doctorate recipient.

 The fourth of six children, Cynthia grew up in Richmond, California, and resides in Dallas.
 Cynthia is married to Kenneth Marshall.
 They have three children.
 A self-professed sports nut and soccer mom, her favorite movie is Brian’s Song.
 Cynthia is a colon cancer survivor whose passion for her work is superseded only by her devotion to creating permanence and stability for children.